5t4david/python-api-challenge/README.md

 ## Background

 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
-So let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"
+So let's use Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"

-Now, we know what you may be thinking: _"Duh.
+Now, we know what I may be thinking: _"Duh.
 It gets hotter..."_

-But, if pressed, how would you **prove** it?
+But how would I **prove** it statistically?

 ![Equator](Images/equatorsign.png)

-### Before You Begin
+### Resources and Procedure

-1. Create a new repository for this project called `python-api-challenge`. **Do not add this homework to an existing repository**.
+1. New git repository called `python-api-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.
+2. Repository cloned to computer.

-3. Inside your local git repository, create a directory for both of the  Python Challenges.
-Use folder names corresponding to the challenges: **WeatherPy**.
+3. Directories for both of the  Python API Challenges within local repository named accordingly: **WeatherPy**.

-4. Inside the folder that you just created, add new files called `WeatherPy.ipynb` and `VacationPy.ipynb`.
-These will be the main scripts to run for each analysis.
+4. Inside the directories are files `WeatherPy.ipynb` and `VacationPy.ipynb`.
+These are the main scripts to run for each analysis.

-5. Push the above changes to GitHub.

 ## Part I - WeatherPy

-In this example, you'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-To accomplish this, you'll be utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.
+Here I created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+To accomplish this, I utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.

-Your first requirement is to create a series of scatter plots to showcase the following relationships:
+My first requirement is to create a series of scatter plots to showcase the following relationships:

 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude
 * Cloudiness (%) vs. Latitude
 * Wind Speed (mph) vs. Latitude

-After each plot add a sentence or too explaining what the code is and analyzing.
+After each plot I added a sentence or too explaining what the code is and analyzing.

-Your second requirement is to run linear regression on each relationship, only this time separating them into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):
+My second requirement is to run linear regression on each relationship, only this time separating them into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):

 * Northern Hemisphere - Temperature (F) vs. Latitude
 * Southern Hemisphere - Temperature (F) vs. Latitude